ENCCS/gpu-programming/content/13-examples.rst

 .. challenge:: Exercise: naive GPU ports

    In the interactive allocation, run (using `srun`) provided or compiled executables `base/stencil`, `base/stencil_off` and `sycl/stencil_naive`.
    Try changing problem size parameters, e. g. `srun stencil_naive 2000 2000 5000`.
-How computations times change?
-Do the results align to your expectations?
+   - How computation times change?
+   - Do the results align to your expectations?

    .. solution::